 Julekurver Baskets – Norway

 In Norway, small paper baskets are hung around the home and filled with nuts and candy throughout the holiday season.
-These julekurver baskets are usually woven into heart shapes and children learn how to make these crafts to hang on the tree.
+These julekurver baskets are usually woven into heart shapes.
+Many children learn how to make these crafts to hang on the tree.

 Gävle Goat – Sweden

-Arson isn’t traditionally considered as a Christmas tradition, but for the city of Gävle, Sweden, it happens more often than you’d think.
-On the first Sunday of Christian Advent, a giant straw goat stands 43 feet tall in the middle of the city.
-But soon after the first goat arrived in 1966, it was found mysteriously burned to the ground.
+Arson isn’t traditionally considered as a Christmas tradition.
+However in the city of Gävle, Sweden, it happens more often than you’d think.
+On the first Sunday of Christian Advent, a giant straw goat stands 43 feet in the middle of the city.
+But soon after the first goat arrived in 1966, people found mysteriously burned to the ground.
 And every year since, no matter how hard city officials and police try to protect the goat, Gävlebocken is destroyed somehow, usually by arson.